What Does a Business Development Manager Do?

 Tasks and responsibilities

-While the role will vary depending on the company and the industry, you might expect your tasks to include:
+While the responsibilities of a business development manager will vary depending on the company and the industry, you might expect your tasks to include:

 • Identifying opportunities in target markets for your organization’s products and services